kelvinguu/neural-editor/README.md

 **Authors:** Kelvin Guu\*, Tatsunori B. Hashimoto\*, Yonatan Oren, Percy Liang (\* equal contribution)

+- A detailed description of the training algorithm is now [available here](http://kelvinguu.com/public/projects/neural_editor_training.pdf).
 - We are drafting a more detailed README in the [README](https://github.com/kelvinguu/neural-editor/tree/readme) branch (see here for dataset links)
 - This is research code meant to serve as a reference implementation.
 We do not